voxpelli/node-fetch-politely/README.md

 ### Options

 * **throttleDuration** – for how long in milliseconds to throttle requests to each `hostname`.
 Defaults to `10` seconds.
 * **returnContent** – whether to fetch and return the content with the callback when a URL has received a request slot.
+Defaults to `false`.
 * **log** – a logger function.
 Defaults to `console.log()`.
 * **lookup** – an object that keeps track of throttled hosts and queued URL:s.
 Defaults to `PoliteLookup`.
 * **allowed** – a function that checks whether a URL is allowed to be fetched.
 Defaults to `PoliteRobot.allowed()`.